CoprHD/coprhd-controller/tools/coprhd-flocker-driver/README.md

 ```
    python encrypt_password.py -user <vipruser> -password <viprpassword>
             -securityfile <filepath where encrypted security is stored>
-               -cinderuser <User account which runs the cinder service>
+               -coprhduser <User account which runs the coprhd service>
 ```
 * The security file generation can be done in two ways
-   1. The admin can login as root user and then run the above command to generate a security file at a location, which is accessible to only "cinder" user account.
+   1. The admin can login as root user and then run the above command to generate a security file at a location, which is accessible to only "coprhd" user account.

                         OR

-   2. Login as the root user and then open /etc/passwd and then go to the entry named cinder.
+   2. Login as the root user and then open /etc/passwd and then go to the entry named coprhd.

-      Change the last entry from /sbin/nologin to /bin/bash and you will be able to run commands through the account "cinder"
+      Change the last entry from /sbin/nologin to /bin/bash and you will be able to run commands through the account "coprhd"

-      Make sure that the encrypt_password.py is placed in a location, which has permission for cinder user and run the below command and run the below command
+      Make sure that the encrypt_password.py is placed in a location, which has permission for coprhd user and run the below command and run the below command

       ```
-       su -l cinder -c "python <appropriatefolder>/encrypt_password.py
+       su -l coprhd -c "python <appropriatefolder>/encrypt_password.py
                               -user <vipruser> -password <viprpassword>
             -securityfile <filepath_where_encrypted_security_is_stored>
-               -cinderuser <User_account_which_runs_the_cinder_service>"
+               -coprhduser <User_account_which_runs_the_coprhd_service>"
       ```
-* open /etc/cinder/cinder.conf and make following changes
+* open /etc/coprhd/coprhd.conf and make following changes
    ```
    vipr_security_file=<filepath_where_encrypted_security_is_stored>
    ```